 - Fresno County has one of the only culturally focused Full Service Partnership (FSP) programs in the state.
 The BHSOC has a FSP called Living Well which provided those services to a Southeast Asian adult population through the Fresno Center. - The BHSOC also has an FSP program that is specifically for individuals who are actively involved in the justice system.
-This program is operated by Mental Health Systems. - The BHSOC has specific continuum of care for rural communities which are predominantly Latino and a number who are Spanish speaking.
+This program is operated by TURN Behavioral Health. - The BHSOC has specific continuum of care for rural communities which are predominantly Latino and a number who are Spanish speaking.
 Services are located in many of those communities and are staffed by personnel who reflect the communities being served. - At the end of FY 2020/2021, through the use of its MHSA prevention dollars, the Department established a Pop Up for the local LGBTQ+ community.
-The service is part of a suicide prevention effort for LGBTQ+ young people, which seeks to provide safe and affirming space to reduce risk factors for this population. - In the past year, the Youth Empowerment Program contract was awarded to a provider who operates in the western portion of the county, and provides youth prevention services to small farming communities who are predominantly Latino.
+The service is part of a suicide prevention effort for LGBTQ+ young people, which seeks to provide safe and affirming space to reduce risk factors for this population. - Two years ago, the Youth Empowerment Program contract was awarded to a provider who operates in the western portion of the county and provides youth prevention services to small farming communities who are predominantly Latino.
 This program thus provides prevention services to Latino youth in rural communities. - The Innovation Plan CRDP Evolutions is made up of three CRDP/CDEP programs that each have a specific population focus.
 The Sweet Potato Program serves African American Youth.
 The Hmong Helping Hand provides PEI services to older adult Hmong and other SEA seniors.
-The Plactica Y Plenta provides PEI services to local metro Latino youth. - Programs such as the Cultural Based Access and Navigation (CBANS) assist with linkages and accessing care, through the use of cultural brokers and community health workers. - The Holistic Wellness Center provides engagement, stigma reduction, and outreach to underserved communities through non-traditional practices and approaches for mental health and wellness. - The Lodge is an active INN Plan that seeks to engage unhoused persons with an SMI and who are not in care, but in the pre-contemplation stage of change.
-The program is peer driven, and has 7 full-time peers and two clinicians.
-The program focuses on exploring how peers may effectively help the target population engage in care.
+The Plactica Y Plenta provides PEI services to local metro Latino youth. - Programs such as the Culturally Based Access and Navigation (CBANS) assist with linkages and accessing care, through the use of cultural brokers and community health workers. - The Holistic Wellness Center provides engagement, stigma reduction, and outreach to underserved communities through non-traditional practices and approaches for mental health and wellness. - The Lodge is an active INN Plan that seeks to engage unhoused persons with an SMI and who are not in care, but in the pre-contemplation stage of change.
+The program is peer driven and has seven (7) full-time peers and two clinicians.
+The program focuses on exploring how peers may effectively help the target population engage in care. - DBH funded and completed a Community Needs Assessment focused on Spanish Speaking Parents in Fresno County through an agreement with Every Neighborhood Partnership to identity gaps, and behavioral health needs of Latinos. - The Department completed the first, year-long phase of a Community Participatory Action Research, for African Americans.
+The initial phases were focused on mental health literacy.
+The second phase will establish an African American MH Advisory